ayushvishnoipro/Gemini_apps/readme.md

-Here's a more detailed README file for the "Gemini_apps" repository:

----

 # Gemini_apps

 This repository contains a collection of diverse applications developed using Python.
 Each application is designed to address specific use cases and demonstrate various capabilities.